Aegonix/Pong-Game/README.md

 # Pong-Game
-Pong Game made in Python using pygame
+Really basic pong game made in python using the well-known [pygame library.](https://www.pygame.org/).
+Still kinda glitchy but I'm too lazy to fix it.